Updated: Jan 1, 2022

 It began quietly.
 I was launching a novel called Where You Go, I Go and needed to draw attention to it.
-This is a monumental challenge for writers new to the self-publishing game.
-Few people were discovering my work on their own.
+This is a monumental challenge for seasoned writers who are switching to the self-publishing game.
+Few people were discovering my book on their own.
 They were even hesitant to read free samples to prove to themselves that my work was worth their expense and time.
-And my fabulous website— BethScape.com — built to evoke a desert-isle, was living up to its theme a little too well.
+And my fabulous website — BethScape.com — built to evoke a desert-isle, was living up to its theme a little too well.
 So to beat my marketing drum loudly, I desperately needed some ARC reviews.
 In the publishing industry, Advance Review Copies (ARCs) are offered to reviewers — sometimes professionals in the field — in exchange for their honest, posted reviews of the books.
 I signed up for goodreads (lower-cased sic) and joined a community group where authors and reviewers could make these deals.
 It turned out, that’s also where cyber-extortionists hang out, because they know they can easily take advantage of our anxiety.

 I should have smelled a writers’ rat when a couple of the self-proclaimed “reviewers” asked for PDF copies of the book.
 It was a phishing scam.
 The explanation came across eerily the same: “My computer doesn’t work with ereaders, so could you please email me a copy?”
 Naively, I emailed them PDFs — a rookie mistake I won’t repeat.

-Because flash forward a few months.
-To last week … when I received an anonymous email demanding a ransom or they would bomb all my books with trashy 1-star hateful reviews.
+Flash forward a few months.
+To last week … when I received an anonymous email demanding a ransom ... or they would bomb all my books with trashy 1-star hateful reviews.
 They even used an anonymous email server that I suspect is designed for criminal clientele.
 Often, extortionists use hateful threats to beat the writer into submitting payment.
 They know they can attack those with fragile egos and extort money.
 It’s like a mugger who pistol-whips his victim just to ensure compliance.
 And even though this attack was virtual, it was still a CRIME of very real damage and threats.

 Their ransom demand threatened that they would destroy my career by badmouthing my books everywhere … unless I paid them.
 I took my chances and ignored the demand.